 In the application of haptic feedback, drivers provide more benefits in creating a haptic feedback system.
 Common issues with actuators include the duration that the motor takes to start and stop its response.
 Drivers are programmed through techniques called Overdrive and Active Braking.
 These two techniques are essential in creating an effective system, and are only possible through the use of a driver.
 The driver also allows for the design to be programmable and have a wide variety of functionality.
 Use of a microcontroller alone would not be sufficient enough to power the actuators and enable the haptic response the team is looking for in this system.
 Table 6 shows the varying types of haptic drivers used in common applications.
-The DRV2605 provides the most functionality of the three comparable devices, while still maintaining a relatively low cost for the design.
+Among these driver variations, the DRV2605L provides the most functionality of the three comparable devices, while still maintaining a relatively low cost for the design.

 4.3.1.
-DRV2605 Specifications
+DRV2605L Specifications

-The DRV2605 is an Eccentric Rotating Mass (ERM) and Linear Resonant Actuator (LRA) Driver.
+The DRV2605L is an Eccentric Rotating Mass (ERM) and Linear Resonant Actuator (LRA) Driver.
 The communication for this device is over an I2C bus or PWM input signal.
 This device allows for high flexibility over control of ERM and LRA actuators.
 Normal usage with haptic motors and sensors provide a direct interface, for digital or analog functions for power mode.

-The DRV2605 has an embedded library of 123 different waveform effects for the output PWM signal.
-This allows to control the input that the actuator is receiving.
+The DRV2605L has an embedded library of 123 different waveform effects for the output PWM signal.
+This allows the user to control the input that the actuator is receiving.
 The arm can be customized to the extent where if the child is grabbing an object with the arm, the child can receive a haptic motor feedback in the form of a sinusoidal pulse.
 This allows for the design to be customized for the individual if the standard haptic feedback produces too large or too small of a pulse, or even the frequency in which the pulse is received.

 The driver has a range of input voltage for 2.5V - 5.2V.
 This range provides the flexibility in battery or power consumption.
 During typical usage, the current draw from the battery ranges from 2.5 to 3.25 mA, at a duty cycle of 90%.
-Since the haptics will not be powered at all times and must be enabled by the microcontroller in order to be powered, this current draw will be minimal in retrospect.
+Since the haptic feedback system will not be powered at all times and must be enabled by the microcontroller in order to be powered, this current draw is minimal in retrospect.

-The driver features a 9-pin configuration, shown in Figure 18, where a single driver will output to a single actuator/motor.
+The driver features a10-pin configuration, shown in Figure 18, where a single driver outputs to a single actuator/motor.
 For the integration of multiple motors, several of these drivers can be implemented into the design, adding more functionality at a low cost.

-Figure 18: DRV260 Pin Configuration\
+Figure 18: DRV2605L Pin Configuration reprinted with permission from Texas Instruments